teambank/ratenkaufbyeasycredit-plugin-magento-1/README.md

 # Compatibility

-This plugin aims to be as compatible as possible with current and earlier versions of Magento 1.
+This plugin aims to be as compatible as possible with current and earlier versions of Magento 1 and OpenMage.
 If you still have any problems, please open a ticket or contact [ratenkauf@easycredit.de](mailto:ratenkauf@easycredit.de).

 # License